jeremyBanks/war2hook/README.md

-Incomplete mod of Warcraft II, intensed to add features to support speedrunning.
+Incomplete mod of Warcraft II, intended to add features to support speedrunning.